munificent/game-programming-patterns/book/game-loop.markdown

 <img src="images/game-loop-timeline.png" />

-As you can see, we update at a nice tight fixed interval.
+As you can see, we update at a nice tight, fixed interval.
 Meanwhile, we render whenever we can.
 It's less frequent than updating, and isn't steady either.
 Both of those are OK.
 The lame part is that we don't always render right at the point of updating.
 Look at the third render time.
 It's right between two updates: